vestrel00/contacts-android/DEV_NOTES.md

 Each row in the Data table consists of a piece of contact data (e.g. a phone number), its "mimetype", and the associated contact id.
 A row does not contain all of the data for a contact.

-> A RawContact has one (could be 0 if no accounts are available) or more entries in the Data
-> `table`.
-A Contact has one or more associated RawContacts.
-All data belonging to all RawContacts
-> of a Contact belong to that Contact via aggregation.

 RawContacts may only have one row of certain mimetypes and may have multiple rows of other mimetypes.
 Here is the list.

+// TODO verify this
+A RawContact may have 0 or more rows in the Data table.

 **Unique mimetype per RawContact**